kardasis/gatsby-blog/src/pages/about/index.md

 I'm Ari Kardasis.
 I'm a software engineer with a long career spanning different sectors, roles, company stages and team sizes.
-I've been shoveling ones and zeros since the Clinton Administration and by now, I have a pretty good idea of what I'm doing.
+I've been coding for over 25 years and by now
+I have a pretty good idea of what I'm doing.
 From mobile games to blockchain, startups to FAANG, consulting, foundering and IC engineering, I've worked on a huge array of products in all kinds of